mleoking/PhET/trunk/simulations-java/ide/eclipse/README.txt

 (5) Select simulations-java in the Package Explorer view, then refresh by pressing F5 or choose File>Refresh.
 This tells Eclipse that files have been changed outside of Eclipse.

+(6) Use eclipse-dictionary.txt as the user-defined spellcheck dictionary.
+See Preferences>General>Editors>Text Editors>Spelling>User defined dictionary.

 --